Chrismiller015/Command_Center3/README.md

 # Command Center Application

 This is a plugin-based command center application built with Electron, React, Vite, and Tailwind CSS.
+This is a personal app that bypasses a lot of security restrictions as I intended it only for me, but have to post this repo publicly for reasons.
+I don't suggest using this app.

 ## How to Set Up and Run